|"Frey" by hellanim.deviantart.com|

 “Frey is the most splendid of the Gods.
 He controls the rain and the shining of the sun, and through them the fruit of the earth.
 It is good to invoke him for peace and abundance.
 He also determines men's success in prosperity [Prose Edda; Gylfaginning].”

 Unfortunately, there is good reason to think that Sturluson’s knowledge of the Gods was sometimes confused (we must remember that he was a Christian living in a Christian age), and therefore his assertions require corroboration from other sources before acceptance.
-Other records confirm that Freyr is associated with prosperity, fruits of the earth and peace, however Freyr cannot be the God of rain for this is clearly Thor's domain, and nowhere else is Freyr conclusively described as a God of sunshine.
+Other records confirm that Freyr is associated with prosperity, fruits of the earth and peace, however nowhere else is Freyr conclusively described as a God of rain or of sunshine.
 The closest we get is via the description of his sacred boar, known as Gullinbursti (Goldenbristles), whose “glowing bristles on his mane lit up the darkest night” (H R Ellis Davidson, Scandinavian Mythology at 83).
 The possibility that this links Freyr to sunshine is inconclusive for it could just as likely be a reference to golden wheat fields, which definitely are Freyr’s domain.
-At best, we may link Freyr with the fertile aspect of rain and sunshine as it hits the earth and causes its abundance.
+Plausibly though, we may link Freyr with the fertile aspect of rain and sunshine as it hits the earth and causes its abundance.

 Another of Sturluson’s works seems to offer a more reliable description of Freyr: